TuaBBL/Beatbookingsliveclean1/README.md

 The application uses custom OTP authentication via Supabase Edge Functions.
 No additional redirect URL configuration is required.

+#### Email Service Setup (Resend)

+The authentication system requires Resend for sending verification emails.
+Follow these steps:

+1. Create a Resend account at [resend.com](https://resend.com)
+2. Get your API key from the Resend dashboard
+3. Verify your sending domain or use the default test domain
+4. Configure the API key in your Supabase project:
+   - Go to your Supabase project dashboard
+   - Navigate to **Edge Functions** → **Secrets**
+   - Add the following secret:
+     - `RESEND_API_KEY`: Your Resend API key

+Optional environment variables:
+- `RESEND_FROM_EMAIL`: Custom sender email (default: "BeatBookingsLive <info@beatbookingslive.com>")

+**Important:** Without the Resend API key configured, users will not be able to log in as verification emails cannot be sent.

 ### Running the Application

 Start the development server: